(Disclosure: Some of the links below may be affiliate links)

 The initial withdrawal is set based on the initial value.
 If your withdrawal rate is 4%, the withdrawal will be 40 USD for a 1000 USD initial value.

-After this, the withdrawal is updated for inflation.
+After this, the calculator updates the withdrawal amount for inflation.
 For instance, the withdrawal could go up 0.5% if the prices increased during that month.

 Finally, the withdrawal is removed from the value of the portfolio.